bohlinger/wavy/docs/tutorials.rst

 1. **wavy** config files, a brief overview.
 ###########################################
 **wavy** obtains custom information from config files.
 There are default versions which can be adjusted to user needs.
-The following config files exist as per now:
+The following config files exist as for now:

 .. code-block:: bash